IBM/java-microprofile-metrics-on-kubernetes/README.md

 ## Flow

-1. Create Kubernetes service from IBM cloud.
+1. Create Kubernetes service in IBM cloud.
 1. Deploy all the microservices into the Kubernetes cluster.
 1. Deploy Prometheus server as a service into the Kubernetes cluster.
 1. Deploy Grafana as a service into the Kubernetes cluster.